DAurielS/ST-HelixUsage/README.md

 ## Features

 *   **Current Usage Display:** Shows the number of messages used within the current 24-hour rolling window.
-*   **Total Limit Indication:** If the API provides a total message limit, it displays usage as "X / Y messages"; otherwise, it shows "X messages".
+*   **Total Limit Indication:** If your key has a daily limit, it displays usage as "X / Y messages"; otherwise, it shows "X messages".
 *   **Next Message Countdown:** A real-time countdown timer indicates when the next message slot is expected to become available based on the oldest message used in the last 24 hours.
 *   **Conditional Activation:** The extension's UI automatically activates and deactivates based on whether SillyTavern's "Custom Endpoint" is configured to `https://helixmind.online`.